 You’ve probably read about the new changes to the Minimum Energy Efficiency Standard regulations, but have you actually taken the next step and ensured your property complies?
 Since April 2018, all rental properties must now possess a minimum EPC rating of an ‘E’, or landlords could face a financial penalty of up to £5,000 for domestic properties and up to £150,000 for non-domestic properties.

 The Minimum Energy Efficiency Standards (MEES) were introduced to improve the energy efficiency of properties in the private rental sector.
 It’s not just residential properties that are affected, looking ahead, as of 1st April 2023, all commercial rental properties must also have an EPC rating of an ‘E’ or above.

-Focusing on the impending changes, April is just around the corner, meaning you must act now or face losing rent from current or potential tenants – you’ll also want to avoid unnecessary fines.
 You can download your copy of The Private Rented Property minimum standard – landlord guidance documents or contact our experienced lettings team if you have any questions about how the changes will affect your rental property.

 Suggested improvements can also be found in the above documents, which include recommendations such as:

 - Low energy lighting for all fixed outlets

 - Solar water heating

 - Replace single glazed windows with low-E double-glazed windows